 You can apply for a COA when:

-- building work has been done without applying for a Building consent
+- building work has been undertaken without applying for a building consent,

 If the building work has already commenced without a building consent and is partially complete, talk to Council to find a pathway forward.